pvasek/kudu-wiki/Diagnostic-Log-Stream.md

 ## Using /logstream

 By simply connecting to <kudu-service-url>/logstream, you will be able to get the live streaming of traces.
-The /logstream watches all the files changes under /LogFiles and its sub folder.
-To scope the live traces to certain providers, you may additional specify the path.
+The /logstream watches all the files changes under /LogFiles and its sub folders.
+To scope the live traces to certain providers/folders, you may additional specify the path.

 * /logstream/git/trace => kudu related traces intended for diagnostic kudu issues.
 * /logstream/git/deployment => kudu deployment traces intended for application developers/operators.